Kusumkar-Deeepak/QuizProctor/README.md

 - Set up Admin Dashboard with React.
 - Developed tabs: **Home**, **Recent Quizzes**, **Create a Quiz**.
 - Implemented CRUD functionality for quizzes.

+---

+### 📅 What's Next?
+- Focus on improving quiz performance tracking.
+- Implement additional features like user management, detailed quiz results, and analytics for quizzes.
+- Enhance user interface and experience for the admin dashboard.